Kikobeats/uno-zen/README.md

 ### Update your current version

-Make sure you in the uno-zen directory.
+Make sure you're in the uno-zen directory.
 Then run

 ```bash
 sh scripts/update